Specifications of CPU

 Size of CPU register 32 bit and 64 bit

-Register in 32-bit CPU can store 232 memory cell addresses.
-Each memory cell stores 1 byte of data.
-Therefore, a 32-bit CPU can only access up to 4 GB on a stick of RAM.
+With the register in a 32-bit CPU, you can store 232 memory cell addresses, with each cell storing 1 byte of data.
+This means that a 32-bit CPU can only access up to 4 GB of RAM.
+Meanwhile, the register in a 64-bit CPU stores 264 memory addresses, which allows a much larger amount of data for the 64-bit CPU to process.

 View Cache in CPU